Grace-H/bit-sudoku/README.md

 The gist of this approach is to progress through the puzzle, choosing one candidate from each cell until the puzzle becomes impossible to solve.
 At that point, the puzzle is reverted to the last valid state and a different solution is attempted.
-This solver is implemented in `stack-solver.c` and successfully solves all levels of sudoku puzzles.
+This solver is implemented in `ss.c` and successfully solves all levels of sudoku puzzles.
-It uses a stack to track the transformations performed on the puzzle, hence its name.
+It is a more complex backtracking-type algorithm and uses a stack to track the transformations applied to the puzzle, hence its name.

+### Optimized Stack-Based Solver
+This (`ss-opt.c`) is a version of the stack-based solver above, currently a playground for experimenting with different optimization techniques.
+Solves all puzzles and supports a batch mode.
+Current bottleneck is file operation system calls.

+### Backtracking Algorithm
+A work-in-progress implementation in `bt.c` of the backtracking algorithm described [here](https://en.wikipedia.org/wiki/Sudoku_solving_algorithms#Backtracking).
+In contrast to the other solvers, each cell in the grid will only ever have one bit set.
+The initial state of each vector is 1 (0th bit), and this bit is left-shifted as it is incremented and new values are tried.

 ## Thanks
 The majority of the test cases used in evaluating the solvers are from the [Sudoku Exchange Puzzle Bank](https://github.com/grantm/sudoku-exchange-puzzle-bank).